mlefebvre1/mxl/docs/Tools.md

                               The json file which contains the Video NMOS Flow configuration -a,     --audio-config-file TEXT
-                              The json file which contains the Audio NMOS Flow configuration -s,     --samples-per-batch UINT [48]
+                              The json file which contains the Audio NMOS Flow configuration -s,     --samples-per-batch UINT [512]
                               Number of audio samples per batch
           --audio-offset INT [0]
                               Audio sample offset in number of samples.
 Positive value means you are adding a delay (commit in the past).
           --video-offset INT [0]
-                              Video grain offset in number of grains.
+                              Video frame offset in number of frames.
 Positive value means you are adding a delay (commit in the past).
   -d,     --domain TEXT:DIR REQUIRED
                               The MXL domain directory